operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/kubeapps-bitnami-helm-chart-installation.md

 ---
-title: Kubeapps Bitnami Helm Chart Installation Tutorial
+title: Kubeapps Bitnami Helm Chart Installation.
-description: This tutorial explains how we Installed Kubeapps Bitnami Helm Chart
+description: Learn how to install Kubeapps Bitnami Helm Chart.
 ---

 ### Install Kubeapps Bitnami Helm Chart

-This tutorial is made just to describe what all steps are actually being performed behind the Kubeapps Chart "Install" button and is just for knowledge perspective.
-Please do not execute these manually if you already installed the Kubeapps Helm Chart using "Install" button.
+This tutorial describes what all steps are performed in the background, when you click on "Install" button.
+Please do not execute these manually if you have already installed the Kubeapps Helm Chart using "Install" button

-We have followed following steps to install Kubeapps Bitnami Helm Chart :
+Follow the below steps to install Kubeapps Bitnami Helm Chart.

-Step 1: Create a namespace : "kubeapps".
+**Step 1: Create a namespace: "kubeapps".**

 ```
 kubectl create namespace kubeapps
 ```

-output:
+Output:

 ```
 namespace/kubeapps created